Fish49/Piximal2-Klecks/README.md

   - Problems are printed to the command line output

 # Help fund this project
 Klecks and Kleki are community funded.
-[Donate today](https://kleki.com/donate/)
+[Donate today](https://kleki.com/donate/).
+Piximal2-Klecks is a passion project and is not funded.

 # License

 bitbof © 2025 - Released under the MIT License.
 Icons by bitbof are public domain (excluding the Klecks logo, bitbof logo).
 While Kleki and Klecks are jointly developed, Kleki's license is separate from Klecks.
 Kleki must be licensed from bitbof.

+Piximal2: PaiShoFish49 © 2025 - MIT License.

 # Piximal 2